scriptnull/cp/README.md

 <br />
 </p>

-So the book has been lying around for a while.
+So the book has been lying around unnoticed for a while.

 One day, I opened the book to read a few pages.
 BOOM!
-I am loved the energy.
+I loved the energy.

-So here I am, trying solve some programming challenges in my favorite programming language!
+So here I am, trying to solve some programming challenges in my favorite programming language!